econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 According to the evidence from historian Fredrick Cople @jaherGilded's chronicle of the behavior of the richest Americans since the Revolution, the bequest motive seems unlikely to be an important motivation, at least according to their own words.
 Jaher presents a feast of quotations articulating a host of motivations for extreme wealth accumulation; but among their many explanations of their behavior, almost none of the tycoons under study mention anything resembling the bequest motive as formulated in the standard academic life cycle literature.
-Andrew Carnegie was most explicit: 'I would rather leave my son a curse than the almighty dollar.'[^carnegie]
+Andrew Carnegie was most explicit: "I would rather leave my son a curse than the almighty dollar."[^carnegie]

 [^carnegie]: He made good on this: He gave away more than 90 percent of his wealth before he died, to the astonishment of many skeptics.

-As mentioned above, the [Survey of Consumer Finances](https://doi.org/10.17016/8799) has for many years asked respondents a question about their motivations for saving.[^whysave]
+As mentioned above, the [Survey of Consumer Finances](doi:10.17016/8799) has for many years asked respondents a question about their motivations for saving.[^whysave]
 While respondents' answers are fairly heterogeneous, the SCF has a suggested aggregation of the many different answers into categories that correspond approximately to some of the motivations that the academic literature has considered.
-The category that best matches the "bequest" motivation is "Family," which includes "to help the kids out" and "to leave an estate" but also includes saving for "weddings and other ceremonies" and "to have children / a family."
+The category that best matches the "bequest" motivation is "family," which includes "to help the kids out" and "to leave an estate" but also includes saving for "weddings and other ceremonies" and "to have children / a family."

 [^whysave]: See the material starting at line 848 in [the documentation](<https://www.federalreserve.gov/econres/files/bulletin.macro.txt>).

 An ambitious agenda would be to tabulate the answers to this survey question for people at different ages and then to construct a model that would imply the same age pattern of motivations as the data.
-For example, one might find that for people who have just entered the labor market (say, the 26-30 age group) the survey responses showed that saving for "Retirement" was not a priority, while saving for "Purchases" and "Liquidity" were important.
+For example, one might find that for people who have just entered the labor market (say, the 26-30 age group) the survey responses showed that saving for "retirement" was not a priority, while saving for "purchases" and "liquidity" were important.
 In order for a model to be credible, its implications would need to comport with the survey data.
 Our aim here is to take a first step in that direction, by constructing a model that is at least consistent with the responses of retirees.